dimitriwalters/mastermind/README.md

 Mastermind App
 ---------

 Mastermind App is a web application of the board game Mastermind.
-It is developed using Angular.
+It is developed using Angular and Lo-Dash.